maniacs-oss/snackis/snabel.md

 ```

 ### Labels
 The ```label:```-macro will create a label with the specified name at that point, while simply naming a label in scope will result in jumping there.
 Prefixing the name of a label in scope with ```&``` pushes it on the stack for later use.
+Labels require termination using ```;``` to separate them from surrounding code.

 ```
 > 1 2 3 +